JabRef/jabref/docs/development-strategy.md

 The binaries are create using [gradle](https://gradle.org/) and are uploaded to to <https://builds.jabref.org>.
 These binaries are created without any checks to have them available as quickly as possible, even if the localization or some fetchers are broken.
 Deep link: <https://github.com/JabRef/jabref/actions?workflow=Deployment>.

+## Branches

+The branch [master](https://builds.jabref.org/master/) is the main development line and is intended to incorporate fixes and improvements as soon as possible and to move JabRef forward to modern technologies such as the latest Java version.

+Other branches are used for discussing improvements with the help of [pull requests](https://github.com/JabRef/jabref/pulls).
+One can see the binaries of each branch at <https://builds.jabref.org/>.

 ## How JabRef aquires contributors

 * We participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 See <https://www.jabref.org/hacktoberfest/> for details.